hernancerm/bareline.nvim/DEVELOP.md

 - Tests are run with the EX command `lua MiniTest.run()` through [mini.test](https://github.com/echasnovski/mini.test).
+- To run all the tests, you may run from a shell `make test`.
 - Tests should be kept as black-box as possible.

 ## Tips